Chocolate Brownies. They’re fudgey. They’re rich. They’re chocolatey. They’re indulgent! I ask you, what’s not to like?!

 Brownies are not only incredibly quick and easy to make, but they lend themselves nicely to having a few ‘extras’ added to the mixture.
 Often this popular chocolate tray bake recipe include nuts of some sort – walnuts, almonds, macadamia for instance.
 But have you ever tried it with mincemeat?
 Sweet mincemeat that is, the sort which flies off the supermarket shelves at this time of year for those essential mince pies!

 Even though I’m a huge fan of mince pies, they can become slightly boring at times.
 Of course you can ring the changes to the classic bake by finishing them with a frangipane crust or shaping them into Rugelach.
-They can even be pimped up with that ‘love me or loath me‘ marzipan added to the fruity mincemeat itself and finish the pies with a lattice crust (just click on an images below to read all about them and grab the recipe.)
+They can even be pimped up with that ‘love me or loath me‘ marzipan added to the fruity mincemeat itself and finish the pies with a lattice crust.

 If you’re looking for other ways to use up your left over mincemeat I can whole heartedly recommend adding it to a brownie mix.
 Not only are brownies super easy to make, but I’m sure I’m right in saying that everybody loves a brownie!